ElektraInitiative/libelektra/doc/decisions/capabilities.md

 ## Problem

 Only plugins like `dump` and `quickdump` are able to represent any KeySet (as they are designed to do so).
-Limitations of any other storage plugins are:

-- that not every structure of configuration is allowed.
+Limitations of other storage plugins are e.g., that not every structure of configuration is allowed.
-- that they do not fully preserve syntax.

 Some of these limitations were documented `infos/status`, others were not.